pb3lab/AI4PD_2023/README.md

 ```bash
 git clone --recurse-submodules https://github.com/pb3lab/AI4PD_2023.git
 ```
 This command will download the main repository and all associated submodules.
+If using Amazon SageMaker, use the interface to clone repo into folder.

 2. Navigate into the cloned repository: